-Risk Description of risk Mitigation management 1 Injury or loss to a volunteer while performing services for State Library Onsite volunteers undertake Fire and Evacuation, and COVID Safe Training as part of their Induction.
-Onsite volunteers are covered under State Library's Public Liability Insurance and required to report any injury to their staff supervisor and / or Team Leader, Anzac Square and Volunteers as soon as possible.

-Risk Description of risk Mitigation management 2 Volunteers performing inappropriate tasks Volunteer projects have a corresponding role description, so volunteers know what to expect.
+Risk Description of risk Mitigation management 1 Injury or loss to a volunteer while performing services for State Library Onsite volunteers undertake Fire and Evacuation as part of their Induction.
+Onsite volunteers are covered under State Library's Public Liability Insurance and required to report any injury to their staff supervisor and/or Team Leader as soon as possible.
+2 Volunteers performing inappropriate tasks Volunteer projects have a corresponding role description, so volunteers know what to expect.
 Project managers supervise volunteers and monitor performance.